 Entreprises and organizations that trade and import goods and services into Vietnam are required to register for VAT immediately once they have received their business license.
 No registration threshold is applicable in this case.

-Monthly VAT in Vietnam must be filed and submitted by the 20th of the following month; quarterly VAT in Vietnam is allowed for taxpayers with turnover of less than VND 50 billion in the previous and it must be declared and paid by the 30th of the following month at the end of each quarter.
-Annual reports of VAT in Vietnam may also be necessary.
+Monthly VAT in Vietnam must be filed and submitted by the 20th of the following month; quarterly VAT in Vietnam is allowed for taxpayers with a turnover of no more than VND 50 billion in the previous or allowed for the new company and it must be declared and paid by the 30th of the following month at the end of each quarter.
+Monthly VAT or Quarterly VAT must be applied stably for the whole financial year

 How to Calculate VAT